lijunjie2232/java_web_study/note/Redis.md

 ## times of backup
 - amount of changed data reach the rdb save config
-- redis will automaticly backup when shutdown
+- redis will automaticly backup when `shutdown`
 - redis will backup when `SAVE` or `BGSAVE` command
 - redis will backup when `FLUSHDB` or `FLUSHALL` command

+## disable RDB
+- `CONFIG SET save ""` to disable rdb backup in redis-cli
+- `redis-cli CONFIG SET save ""` to disable rdb backup in bash
+- set `save ""` in config file or annotate `save` lines in config file